How to Make a CRT Video Wall Matrix

 Sourcing Your TVs

 When it comes to finding your TVs, Facebook Marketplace and Craigslist are excellent options.
 Often, you can find TVs for free.
 If you need them quickly, expect to pay between $20 and $40 per television.
-Some of mine were free, sourced from people throwing them out, like the massive Trinitron.
-Others, like the small color Watchman (a 5-inch TV), were harder to find and cost around $100 on eBay.

 Ideal Characteristics for CRT TVs